 Constraint #2: Strategic Ambiguity

-Even when SMB leaders find time, many lack a clear innovation strategy.
+Even when small business leaders find time, many lack a clear innovation strategy.
 Without strategic clarity, innovation efforts become scattered across too many initiatives with too little focus.
+Strategic ambiguity is one of the six operational blind spots invisible to leadership β and it compounds every other constraint on this list.

 Constraint #3: Resource Scarcity

-Innovation requires resources—time, money, talent.
-Only 29% of small companies increase their innovation budgets, while larger competitors invest heavily in R&D and new capabilities.
+Innovation requires resources β time, money, talent.
+Only 29% of small businesses increase their innovation budgets, while larger competitors invest heavily in R&D and new capabilities.

 Constraint #4: Lack of Structured Process